piyushparkash/FamilyTree/README.md

 	2) Now open the browser and open the Directory

-		After the cloning repository A folder named FamilyTree will be created in your document root
+		After the cloning repository a folder named FamilyTree will be created in your document root

 		with path that will look something like this (/var/www/FamilyTree)

 		Then you can write the following in browser http://localhost/FamilyTree/

-	3) Make sure you have given proper write permissions to the FamilyTree Folder
+	3) The very first step is to give permissions to certains folders which FamilyTree requires

-		If not then you can do it by executing the following command
+        These folders are FamilyTree, FamilyTree/template/cache, FamilyTree/template/compile

-			$ chmod -R 777 /var/www/FamilyTree
+        Note: If these folder are not already present then you will have to create it manually

 AUTHORS:
 ----------------------------